GramAddict/docs/configuration.md

+## Multiple Action Support

+As of v1.1.0, GramAddict can have multiple actions specified in one command.
+This means you can interact with @justinbieber's followers, following 50% of them.
+Then afterwards, unfollow the same amount of followers.
+All in the same session.
+This allows you to use the native repeat ability instead of building a custom cron job.

+> Note: if you do the method outlined above, make sure you have a buffer of followers so you aren't unfollowing the people you just followed.
+Typically you want to wait at least a couple days before you unfollow to increase the chance people will follow you back.

+When using multi-action system, the actions are executed in the order they are specified in the command.
+Meaning in the above sequence your command would look similar to:

+`python3 run.py --blogger-followers justinbieber --interactions-count 50 --follow-percentage 20 --unfollow 10 --repeat 200-260`

+This command would interact with 50 of @justinbieber's followers, following 20% of them (~10 follows).
+Once complete it would then unfollow 10 people in order of oldest to newest.
+It will repeat this session every 200-260 minutes.

 ## Command Line Arguments

 GramAddict can do many things and the list is constantly growing.
 This is a full list of the command line arguments that can be provided in order for you to get started using it.
 We know this is a crazy long list, so if you need help getting started - check out our [sensible examples](/?id=sensible-examples).